 Renting means dealing with not only your housemates, but the landlord too.
 There’s issues with chores distribution and paying rent on time.
 There’s the housemate that ALWAYS has their partner over and they show way too much PDA as they cuddle awkwardly on the couch.
 But you have to face facts.
 Some people will always be messier than others and it can be difficult to manage everyone’s expectations.
 Apart from your bedroom, you never really get your own space to escape and debrief.
 Wouldn’t a house be better all to yourself?

 Outdoor space can be minimal in rentals.
 If you live in an apartment, you might be lucky enough to get a balcony and a shared pool.
 Or the house that you rent might have once sat upon it’s own block, but now it’s been subdivided and your tiny backyard is a fraction of the size.
 This means less room for entertaining, but more importantly, less space to sunbake.

 4. A modern kitchen

 In reality, rental kitchens usually leave a lot to be desired.
 Unless you’re fortunate enough to be living in a brand new house, and you’re probably paying a lot of rent for the privilege, your kitchen is inevitably outdated.
 Home owners don’t want to pay extra to have their investment property renovated, no more than they want their rental going empty while the upgrades take place.
-So treat yourself to some luxury and find out whether you already qualify to buy your own home.
+So treat yourself to some luxury and find out whether you qualify to buy your own home.